ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 # How to Observe Ballerina Programs

 ## Introduction
 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
-Monitoring, logging, and distributed tracing are key methods which reveals the internal state of the system, indeed the observability.
+Monitoring, logging, and distributed tracing are key methods which reveal the internal state of the system, indeed the observability.
 Therefore ballerina provides default support for monitoring metrics such as request count and response time statistics, log processing and analysis, and distributed tracing according to [OpenTracing](https://github.com/opentracing/specification/blob/master/specification.md) specification, which collectively yields the full observability for ballerina services.

-Ballerina services that are using the below mentioned service/client connectors are observable by default.
+Ballerina services that are using the below-mentioned service/client connectors are observable by default.
 * HTTP/HTTPS
 * SQL